felangel/bloc/docs/logintutorial.md

 At a high level, we’re going to need to manage the user’s Authentication State.
 A user's authentication state can be one of the following:

-- initializing - waiting to see if the user is authenticated or not on app start.
+- uninitialized - waiting to see if the user is authenticated or not on app start.
-- loading - waiting to validate credentials and/or persist a token
+- initialized + loading - waiting to validate credentials and/or persist a token
-- authenticated - successfully authenticated
+- initialized + authenticated - successfully authenticated
-- unauthenticated - not authenticate
+- initialized + unauthenticated - not authenticated

 Each of these states will have an implication on what the user sees.

 For example:

-- if the authentication state was initializing, the user might be seeing a splash screen.
+- if the authentication state was uninitialized, the user might be seeing a splash screen.
-- if the authentication state was loading, the user might be seeing a progress indicator.
+- if the authentication state was initialized but loading, the user might be seeing a progress indicator.
-- if the authentication state was authenticated, the user might see a home screen.
+- if the authentication state was initialized and authenticated, the user might see a home screen.
-- if the authentication state was unauthenticated, the user might see a login form.
+- if the authentication state was initialized and unauthenticated, the user might see a login form.

 > It's critical to identify what the different states are going to be before diving into the implementation.